kyverno/KDP/proposals/allow_policy_exception.md

 ## Implementation Notes

-We will introduce a new CRD: `PolicyException`.
+1. We will introduce a new CRD: `PolicyException`.

-Kyverno would check if there is a matching `PolicyException` when validate / mutate / generate / imageVerify for each rule.
+2. Kyverno would check if there is a matching `PolicyException` when validate / mutate / generate / imageVerify for each rule.

-If there is a matching exception, the rule status would be set as `skip` when building the rule response.
+   - If there is a matching exception, the rule status would be set as `skip` when building the rule response.

-If there is no matching exception, the rule response would be nil.
+   - If there is no matching exception, the rule response would be nil.

-If there is an error, the rule status would be set as `error` and report.
+   - If there is an error, the rule status would be set as `error` and report.

+3. Policy Exceptions will be applied after applying the cluster/namespaced policies to the resource in case rule response has a status of `fail` since there are some cases where applying the policy rule as an initial step is essential to do the exclusion afterwards such as `validate.podSecurity` rule.

 ## Alternative Solution